 For the sake of argument, let’s say you gulp down the latest and greatest pre-workout supplement available.
 It contains a bunch of things you can’t pronounce and boatloads of caffeine, beta-alanine, guarana, and the likes.
 It’s a stimulant bomb that’s supposed to get you into beast mode.

 The primary effect your body is going to feel is alertness.
 You are going to be much more focused, we grant you that.
 But at what cost?
 The usual effects of a pre-workout supplement include an improved physiological answer to the training stimulus.
 Increased heart rate, perspiration rate, and muscle work output.
 The drawback is that this state of alertness is taxing on the organism.
 So while you might feel great in the first roll, every subsequent roll is going to be tougher and tougher.
 The side effect is that once you start getting tired, you’ll be much more tired, much faster than before.

-ALl these stimulants release dopamine which is the feel-good neurotransmitter.
-It tells our brains that we’re doing something right even if your bodies disagree.
+All these stimulants release dopamine which is the feel-good neurotransmitter.
+It tells our brains that we’re doing something right even if our bodies disagree.
 In this instance, listening to your body is a wise choice.